rnlee0054/163.1Website/index.md

 _.exe -scale sizex sizey_

 Scale the image to the new resolution _sizex, sizey_.
+It can be sampled using 3 different filters: naive nearest neighbor, hat filter, and mitchell filter.
+The hat filter and mitchell filter will be antialiased while the nearest neighbor may display jaggies. _sizex, sizey_ must be 1 or greater.

 Original image: